 - Sealed from airflow – the case should have an air exchange rate of less than 0.1 per day (for more information see this article).

 - Built from chemically stable materials, so avoid wood and wood composites such as Medium Density Fibreboard (MDF).

 - The possibility of relative humidity control to create micro-climates.

 - No internal heat sources such as lighting.

 When to choose conservation grade cases

-Below are a few examples of items that might require such controlled display environments:
+Examples of items that might require controlled display environments include: